Good Hope, Ohio

-Good Hope is an unincorporated village in, and the seat of, Wayne Township, Fayette County, Ohio, United States.
+Good Hope is an unincorporated community and census-designated place (CDP) in central Wayne Township, Fayette County, Ohio, United States.
+The population was 202 at the 2020 census.

 History

 Good Hope was platted in 1849, although a small village had already existed there for some time.
 The community is said to have derived its name from Good Hope, Pennsylvania, the native home of a share of the early settlers.
 A post office was established at Good Hope in 1851, and remained in operation until 1965.

 It was only in 2012 that Good Hope had a waste treatment plant.

 Geography

 Good Hope lies at the intersection of State Route 753 with Washington-Good Hope and Camp Grove Roads.
 Indian Creek, which meets Paint Creek slightly more than 2 mi to the south, runs on the western edge of Good Hope.
 It is located midway between Greenfield and Washington Court House, the county seat of Fayette County.

-Demographics

-In 1980 or later, the United States Census Bureau incorporated Good Hope within one of its census-designated places (CDPs) for demographic statistical purposes.
-Therefore, census-based demographic data for Good Hope actually applies to the entire CDP, not just the village.

-As of the 2010 census the CDP population was 234.